-Fortunately there are plenty of reasonably priced silk clothing nowadays such as Lilysilk that do not cost an arm and leg.
+Fortunately, there is plenty of reasonably priced silk clothing nowadays such as Lilysilk that do not cost an arm and leg.

 100% silk garment does require more caring and you need to follow the special washing instructions.
-If that is too much to do for you, you can also opt for satin or silk blend clothing, which typically cost a lot less but has the similar silky look and feel.
+If that is too much to do for you, you can also opt for satin or silk blend clothing, which typically costs a lot less but has a similar silky look and feel.

 One Statement Piece at a Time

 When putting together an outfit, instead of trying to wear a lot of statement pieces in one outfit, choose one piece to pop and style around it.